Mix It Up with Mixed Media

 For the mouse hanging over the hot cocoa cup, I cut around his arms to fit over the cup.
 I popped up the candy cane as well at the mouse next to the jar for depth on the scene.
 I added some touches of glitter and then on the mouse Santa hat, I took some liquid applique and heated it up until it was puffy.
 The sentiment was white heat embossed over the dark chocolate cardstock and then I just used my scissors to cut it out and attach at the top.
 Really fun scene to create!

-The first card, I made my sentiment too high so I had to “arrange it” how it worked for me and I wanted it to be a birthday card instead.
+For the first card, I made my sentiment too high, so I had to “arrange it” how it worked for me, and I wanted it to be a birthday card instead.
 The other project was just the hexagon tag.
 I changed mine into a shaker and then added to a card.
 I also added the speech bubble on this one.

 The products included with the card kit were really fun and I’m glad I got it!